duarajper4/PROMPTING_APPLICATION/README.md

 # PROMPTING_APPLICATION
 A simple Hugging Face Space that demonstrates prompt engineering basics using a user-friendly interface.
 Built to test and explore prompt design strategies with a generative AI model.
-Here's a professional and detailed `README.md` file for your GitHub project, incorporating all the resources you mentioned (including the Hugging Face link, strategies from both whitepapers, and Kaggle codelabs):

----

 # 🌟 Prompt Engineering Project — GenAI Intensive (Day 1)